$J/\psi$ meson production in association with an open charm hadron at the LHC: A reappraisal: Proton-proton results at 7 TeV

-In Fig.~\ref{fig:posterior}, we show the marginalised constraints on $\sigma_{{\rm eff},pp}$ from the 7 TeV LHCb $J/\psi+D^0$ data.
+In Fig.~\ref{fig:posterior}, we show the marginalized constraints on $\sigma_{{\rm eff},pp}$ from the 7 TeV LHCb $J/\psi+D^0$ data.
 The posterior probability density is defined as $L_{17}(\sigma_{{\rm eff},pp})\left[\int_{0.1}^{500}{L_{17}(\sigma_{{\rm eff},pp})d\sigma_{{\rm eff},pp}}\right]^{-1}$, where we have used the global likelihood function Eq.(\ref{eq:globalLn}) in Appendix~\ref{app:likelihood}.
-We have also assumed a uniform prior on $\sigma_{{\rm eff},pp}$ in the range $[0.1,500]$ mb.
+We also assumed a uniform prior on $\sigma_{{\rm eff},pp}$ in the range $[0.1,500]$ mb.
 The final constraints on $\sigma_{{\rm eff},pp}$ are displayed in Fig.~\ref{fig:sigmaeff}.
 For VFNS SPS with various PDF sets as reported in Table~\ref{tab:FFNSvsVFNS}, the best-fitted values of $\sigma_{{\rm eff},pp}$ span from $29.9$ mb to $34.8$ mb.
-The $68\%$ quantiles of the effective cross section are reported both in the figure legend of Fig.~\ref{fig:posterior} and in Fig.~\ref{fig:sigmaeff}.
+The $68\%$ quantiles of the effective cross section are reported both in the figure legends of Figs.~\ref{fig:posterior} and \ref{fig:sigmaeff}.
 The worst precision is from the SPS with the NNPDF3.1NLO PDF, but is still better than $12\%$.
-All of the inferred values of $\sigma_{{\rm eff},pp}$ from various PDF sets are consistent with each other, which are within one standard deviations in Fig.~\ref{fig:sigmaeff}.
-The inclusion of VFNS SPS dramatically increases the $\sigma_{{\rm eff},pp}$ values by a factor $2$ with respect to those assuming negligible SPS in Ref.~\cite{Aaij:2012dz}.
+All of the inferred values of $\sigma_{{\rm eff},pp}$ from various PDF sets are consistent with each other, which are within $1$ standard deviation in Fig.~\ref{fig:sigmaeff}.
+The inclusion of VFNS SPS dramatically increases the $\sigma_{{\rm eff},pp}$ values by a factor of $2$ with respect to those assuming negligible SPS in Ref.~\cite{Aaij:2012dz}.
 As we will show in the later subsections, the theoretical calculation and the LHCb data will also be largely reconciled.
 The larger $\sigma_{{\rm eff},pp}$ values are also preferred by the LHCb double-D data~\cite{Aaij:2012dz} as pointed out in the VFNS analysis of Ref.~\cite{Helenius:2019uge}.